pikulet/wpfe/README.md

-## Wordpack FrontEnd
+## :sunflower: Wordpack FrontEnd :sunflower:

-Site in React Gatsby to make a CORS requests to a backend server.
+This is very plain site in React Gatsby.
+When loaded, it will make a CORS request to my backend server.
+Did some styling with `styled-components` too.
 Nothing fanciful, just a repo for netlify to work with.
-Uses `styled-component`s.